AnoukSmet/Dog-Health-Tracker/README.md

 Redirecting to register page and 'back to homepage' link works as well.

 * **Result**
-Sign in form is working as planned and the input is being verified correctly with the stored information of the database.
+Sign-in form is working as planned and the input is being verified correctly with the stored information of the database.
 Redirection to the correct dashboard works as well as planned so the user can either add a dog on the blank dashboard or view its previously inserted information.
-Tested the sign in form on various browers and devices and the form is responsive and userfriendly.
+Tested the sign-in form on various browers and devices and the form is responsive and userfriendly.
 Feedback provided to the user stands out nicely.

 * **Verdict**